bostick/tabit-file-format/description/tabit-file-format-description.md

 Pascal2 strings store their length as a short.

-A "chunk" is a stream of bytes with its length provided at the beginning.
+A chunk is a blob of binary data that stores its length first.

-"chunks" are blobs of binary data that store their length first and lengths will be a short or an int, depending on use.
+There are Chunk2s and Chunk4s.

-There are chunk2s and chunk4s.
+Chunk2s store their length as a short and it signifies how many shorts to read.

-chunk2s have 2 bytes at the beginning that signify how many shorts to read.
+This is important: the number of bytes to read in a Chunk2 is TWO TIMES the length stored at the beginning.

-chunk4s have 4 bytes at the beginning that signify how many bytes to read.
+Chunk4s store their length as an int and it signifies how many bytes to read.

-zlib streams are blobs of binary data that must be inflated with zlib.
-All zlib streams in .tbt files begin with the bytes `0x78 0xda`, which come from zlib and mean that best compression was used.
+Zlib streams are blobs of binary data that must be inflated with zlib.
+All zlib streams in .tbt files begin with the bytes `0x78 0xda`, which come from zlib and mean that the best compression was used.

-An "array list" is a stream of structured data that can be iterated through and may also be indexed.
+An ArrayList is a stream of structured data that can be iterated through and may also be indexed.

-A "delta list" uses a kind of delta encoding and is iterated through, but cannot be meaningfully indexed.
+A DeltaList uses a kind of delta encoding and is iterated through, but cannot be meaningfully indexed.

-## A note on iterating through delta lists
+## A note on iterating through DeltaLists

-Iterating through delta lists happens a few times in TabIt files.
+Iterating through DeltaLists happens a few times in TabIt files.

-Delta lists use an increment that is delta encoded and a payload.
+DeltaLists use an increment that is delta encoded and a payload.

-Delta lists use a simple scheme for encoding variable-length increments.
+DeltaLists use a simple scheme for encoding variable-length increments.

-If the first byte read is anything other than `00` then, that byte is the increment.
+If the first byte read is anything other than `00` then, then that byte is the increment.

 If the first byte read is `00`, then this means to read the next 2 bytes as a short, and that is the increment.